yfliao90/OBLOQ/OBLOQ教程/OBLOQ quick start.md

 Steps summary:

-1. Create the porject device on iot website
+1. Create the project device on iot website
 2. Connect all devices using Dupont wire
-3. Upload repuired program to Arduino UNO
+3. Upload required program to Arduino UNO
 4. Sending "1" or "2" message in the iot workshop, check if LED (pin 13) on Arduino is turned on or off.